tlindner/cmoc_os9/README.md

 # CMOC C Library support for OS-9/NitrOS-9
 CMOC is an excellent ANSI C cross-compiler by Pierre Sarrazin.
 It supports the creation of OS-9 exectuables, which needs a complete C library.
-[Download it here](https://perso.b2b2c.ca/~sarrazip/dev/cmoc.html).
+[Download CMOC here](https://perso.b2b2c.ca/~sarrazip/dev/cmoc.html).

-This is that C library.
+This project aims to deliver two libraries: the standard C library (libc.a) and the CGFX library (libcgfx.a).

-The code for the library is based off of the Kreider C library, with yet-to-be ported files under the lib/todo folder.
+The code for the standard C library is based off of the Kreider C library, with yet-to-be ported files under the lib/todo folder.

+Likewise, the code for the CGFX library is based off of Mike Sweet's CGFX7 library, with yet-to-be ported files under the cgfx/todo folder.

 Inspiration for the naming and error return conventions for the low-level OS-9 C functions can be found in [this Ultra C document here](http://rab.ict.pwr.wroc.pl/dydaktyka/supwa/os9/MWARE/pdf/ultrac_lib_ref.pdf).